keithcheah/Teahouse/README.md

 H.  Add validation for between or at the maximum and minimum fields.
 The validation must include the following:
-•  Display error messages for low inventory when adding and updating parts if the inventory is less than the minimum number of parts.
+Note: error handling for updating parts if inventory is less than minimum or greater than maximum were handled in previous section.
-•  Display error messages for low inventory when adding and updating products lowers the part inventory below the minimum.
+1. AddProductController.java: lines 56-94 modified submit form function
-•  Display error messages when adding and updating parts if the inventory is greater than the maximum.
+2. EnufPartsValidator.java: line 36 updated if condition to make sure each part used for the product does not fall below its minimum threshold if the desired amount of product were to be created.

 I.  Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package.